mmphego/mmphego.github.io/_posts/2026-03-21-Did-I-Just-Accidentally-Build-a-Memory-Management-System-for-Claude-Code.md

 ![Blackboard Pattern: Root Agent spawns specialists that read and write to a shared rules directory]({{ "/assets/2026/03/blackboard-pattern.png" | relative_url }}){: loading="lazy"}
 {: refdef}

 The filesystem is the blackboard.
 Multiple sessions across repos read and write the same global files.
-A correction made during one session becomes available to every future session without any explicit handoff.
+You correct Claude Code once, and every future session in every repo loads that correction at startup.
+No handoff required.

 ### Policy-Driven Hierarchical Memory